ExeWatch

 1. Add ExeWatchSDKv1.pas to your project

-3. Call InitializeExeWatch(api_key, customer_id)
+4. Call InitializeExeWatch(api_key, customer_id)

 uses

-// Initialize once at startup
+// Call once at application startup

 InitializeExeWatch('ew_win_xxx', 'ACME-Corp');